jbetancur/react-flexybox/README.md

 If you've used the bootstrap layout system, then react-flexybox should be relatively familiar.

 * Straight forward and familiar API for controlling your layout
-* lightweight when minimized ~20kb
+* lightweight when minimized ~19.8kb (if you already use styled-components)
 * built with [styled-components](https://github.com/styled-components/styled-components) - no css/scss means no need to add special loaders/config
-* based off actual uses cases in production apps
+* based off actual uses cases used in production apps

 ## Live Demo
 https://react-flexybox-demo.netlify.com/